Pro Bowl

-Unlike the other major North American sports leagues, which hold their all star weekends roughly midway through their regular seasons, the NFL has held theirs at or near the end of NFL season.
+Unlike the other major North American sports leagues, which hold their all star weekends roughly midway through their regular seasons, the NFL held the Pro Bowl at or near the end of the season.
 Before the merger, the game was played annually after the NFL Championship Game.
 Between 1967 and 2009, the Pro Bowl was usually held the weekend after the Super Bowl.
-In 2010, it was moved to the Sunday before the Super Bowl; as a result players from the two teams competing in the Super Bowl no longer participated in the Pro Bowl.
-When the format was changed in 2023, the skills competitions and the flag football game was held on the first Thursday and first Sunday, respectively, of February on the week before the Super Bowl.
-Starting in 2026, it will be part of the Super Bowl Week events, with the flag football game being played on the Tuesday before the championship game in the Super Bowl host city.
+In 2010, it was moved to the Sunday before the Super Bowl; as a result, players from the two teams competing in the Super Bowl no longer participated in the Pro Bowl.
+When the format was changed in 2023, the skills competitions and the flag football game was held on the first Thursday and first Sunday, respectively, of February during the week before the Super Bowl.
+In 2026, the Pro Bowl Games were downsized into a smaller-scale event and integrated into the Super Bowl's festivities.
+Shortly before the 2026 season, the NFL announced that the league will no longer hold any Pro Bowl games, ending the annual event after 88 years and becoming the first of the "Big Four" professional sports leagues to end their all-star event.
+It was also announced that a league wide honor known as official Pro Bowl presented by Verizon class featuring 88 players would replace the pro bowl.
+With the players who are selected a pro-bowlers being invited to an in-person celebration a week before the Super Bowl.